 - Collaborative reflection on those practices

-We must consider how to rebuild the way we organize, manage, and support the teacher’s daily workday in order to support those essential elements.
+We must consider what it will take to rebuild how we organize, manage, and support the teacher’s daily workday to support those essential elements.

-So, does more professional development time for teachers and less seat-time for students, equal higher quality education?
+Does more professional development time for teachers and less seat-time for students equal higher quality education?
 The research does seem to suggest this conclusion.
-Regardless, we should endeavor to provide work environments where teachers are supported with schedules, funding, and opportunities to continually pursue what it means to be a high quality and trusted educator.
+Regardless, we should endeavor to provide work environments where teachers are supported with schedules, funding, and opportunities to continually pursue what it means to be high quality and trusted educators.

 © Toby A. Travis, Ed.D.
 All Rights Reserved